dineshkummarc/metrocat.org/content/2004/06/carnivorous-horses.markdown

 <figure><img class="photo" src="/photos/IMG_0994.jpg"></figure>

-This horses had earlier devoured another walker otherwise we wouldn’t have been able to walk through their paddock unmolested.
+These horses had earlier devoured another walker otherwise we wouldn’t have been able to walk through their paddock unmolested.
 Later, we received reports that other walkers had spotted them sharpening their fangs.